Rabbit Logo

 The Outer Belt Sparse, cold, long transit times.
 Where people go when they need to not be found.
 Wrecks here stay wrecks longer — no one comes to clean them up.

-Further expansion — the Jovian system, the outer planets — exists in the galaxy's data but is not yet active.
+All five zones of the Sol sector are active in the simulation, each with its own station and economic profile.
+Further expansion — the Jovian system, the outer planets — exists in the galaxy's design but is not yet active.
 Those regions represent the simulation's growth as the player population and server federation develop.
 Future milestones may introduce additional Sectors (each its own server instance) covering the Jovian moons and beyond, linked by the federation layer.

 What Is Known, What Is Not